mrc-ide/conan/README.md

 `conan` provides a light wrapper around [`pkgdepends`](https://r-lib.github.io/pkgdepends/) in order to create standalone libraries.
 Our use case is creating libraries for use with HPC systems.
 It is not as broad or designed for interactive use like [`renv`](https://rstudio.github.io/renv/articles/renv.html), [`packrat`](https://rstudio.github.io/packrat/) or [`pak`](https://rstudio.github.io/packrat/).
 Instead it tries to address the narrow problem of "*how do you install packages from diverse sources without necessarily already having your package installer present?*".

-To solve this problem, create a standlone script that can install its own dependencies and then install a required set of packages:
+To solve this problem, create a standalone script that can install its own dependencies and then install a required set of packages:

 ```r